adafruit/Adafruit_CircuitPython_DisplayIO_SH1107/README.rst

 This driver depends on:

 * `Adafruit CircuitPython Version 6+ <https://github.com/adafruit/circuitpython>`_ A new quirk in 6.0 for SH1107
+* Adafruit SH1107 128 x 64 OLED display, used for testing.

 Please ensure all dependencies are available on the CircuitPython filesystem.
 This is easily achieved by downloading